Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

   But was:  123
 ```

-In a perfect world, however, it would be nice if the error message simply contained the code that specifies the assertion.
-Luckily, this is something we can do using expressions.
+In a perfect world, however, it would be nice if the error message simply contained the code of the assertion.
+That way I would know which exact check failed and why.

-To do that, we can create a helper method that will wrap the assertion in an expression:
+Luckily, this is something we can do with the help of expressions.
+To facilitate that, we can create a helper method that will wrap the assertion in an expression:

 ```csharp
 public static class AssertEx